 Just as it is with digital subscriptions, we expect to see innovations in audio subscriptions coming out of Europe more so than the US.
 In the past year and a half, we have seen a range of premium audio services launch.
 Majelan is one that aims to be the leading audio app for French-speakers, while Sybel is another new French provider.
 Sybel now has hundreds of thousands of active users so the focus becomes how to convert them into paying subscribers.
 In Denmark, Podimo is a new start-up that aims to help with audio discovery, with publishers getting between 20-50% of revenue from the ad-free experience, depending on the level of exclusivity.

-Audio will continue to be an important topic for publishers finding a sustainable business model in 2020, so make sure to join us as we provide new insights and analysis throughout the year.
+Audio will continue to be an important topic for publishers finding a sustainable business model in 2020, so make sure to check back as we provide new insights and analysis throughout the year.